13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 butter

 You cannot dehydrate butter.
 According to FDA standards, butter must contain at least 80% butterfat — and we know that fats don’t dehydrate and will go rancid quickly.
 Further, butter is made by whipping those fats with water.
-With the water dehydrated, the butter becomes “un-whipped” and you are basically left with an oily mess on the dehydrator.
+With the water dehydrated, the butter becomes “un-whipped,” you are left with an oily mess on the dehydrator.

 Grapes